Planting calendar

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Beans (bush and pole), Cucumbers, Squash (summer and winter), Corn, Herbs (basil, oregano, thyme)
+Tomatoes, Peppers, Eggplants, Beans (bush and pole), Cucumbers, Zucchini, Herbs (basil, parsley, dill), Marigolds

 Plant now